Philip Chicoine facing lengthy sentence for child porn charges - Saskatoon | Globalnews.ca

 Philip Michael Chicoine could be handed the longest sentence in Saskatchewan history for his type of child pornography offences if a judge accepts the Crown’s recommendation.

-Chicoine, 27, was arrested in March following an investigation by the Saskatchewan Internet Child Exploitation Unit and pleaded guilty to 40 child pornography-related charges the following month.
+Chicoine, 27, was arrested in March following an investigation by the Saskatchewan Internet Child Exploitation (ICE) unit and pleaded guilty to 40 child pornography-related charges the following month.

 READ MORE: Saskatoon man’s ‘depraved’ child porn collection is detailed in court